gioui-plugins/gio-plugins/auth/README.md

     - Developers: must have macOS device with Golang, Xcode, and CLang installed.
 - Android:
     - End-Users: must have Android 6+.
-    - Developers: must have Golang 1.18+, OpenJDK 1.8, Android NDK, Android SDK 30
-      installed ([here for more information](https://gioui.org/doc/install/android)).
+    - Developers: must have Golang 1.18+, OpenJDK 11, Android NDK, Android SDK 30 and Maven. installed ([here for more information](https://gioui.org/doc/install/android)).